 In any chain reacting system, it is only when the system has infinite size that there will be no exterior leakage of neutrons from the system.
-For any reactor of finite size exterior neutron losses will occur, and these losses will increase as the size of the reactor decreases.
+For any reactor of finite size exterior neutron losses will occur, and these 70 losses will increase as the size of the reactor decreases.

-Losses will occur both of fast neutrons, which during their slowing down by scattering collisions by the nuclei of the moderator may become directed outwardly when near the periphery of the reactor and thus escape before they reach thermal energy, and of slow neutrons.
-The latter may escape when they are diffusing through the moderator near the periphery of the reactor.
+Losses will occur both of fast neutrons, which during their slowing down by scattering collisions by the nuclei of the moderator may become directed outwardly when near the periphery of the reactor and thus escape before 75

 Thus while a system of infinite size can have a reproduction constant K of, for example 1.1, the identical construction made smaller than infinite size, because of this exterior leakage, can no longer have 110n new neutrons produced for each 100n initiating a cycle.
-The number will be less by the leakage factor and will, as the size of the reactor is decreased, reach the point where only 100n new neutrons are produced for each 100n neutrons starting each generation.
-This size is known as the critical size of the reactor and is, of course, dependent on the K constant of the system, when moderator characteristics are known, or, upon a factor known as the Laplacian $(\Delta)$ , as found directly in a lattice of small volume as will be shortly brought out.
-For each value for the reproduction factor K greater than unity as modified by moderator characteristics, there is thus a minimum overall size of the reactor known as the critical size wherein the neutron reproduction ratio is unity.
+The number will be less by the leakage factor and will, as the size of the reactor is decreased reach the point where only 100n new neutrons are produced for each 100n neutrons starting each generation.
+This size is known as the critical size of the reactor and is, of course, dependent on the K constant of the system, when moderator characteristics are known, or, upon a factor known as the Laplacian (Δ), as found directly in a lattice of small volume as will be shortly brought out.
+For each value for the reproduction factor K greater than unity as modified by moderator characteristics, there is thus a minimum overall size 20 of the reactor known as the critical size wherein the neutron reproduction ratio is unity.
 However, if the reproduction ratio is exactly unity no rise in neutron density will occur.
 The reactor, to be operative at any desired power output, must be capable of providing a reproduction ratio of slightly over unity, and therefore must be made slightly larger than critical size so that the required reproduction ratio can be attained.
 Once the desired operating power output is established, the reproduction ratio can be reduced to unity by insertion of control absorbers and the reaction maintained thereafter at the desired power output.
 Critical size and operating size can be determined mathematically when losses are known and coordinated, as brought out later.